 approved the first Buckeye Tracking Club combined TD/TDX test to be held on November 8, 1986.
 After holding another combined test the

 following year on November 8, 1987 Buckeye Tracking Club held only TDX tests for the next ten years hoping those tests might reduce the

 long alternate lists that many people were experiencing at that time when trying to enter advanced tracking tests.

 Starting in 1998, BTC began holding a spring TD test and a fall TDX test but in 2002 converted into holding combined TD/TDX tests in both

 the spring and the fall of each year.

-At the present time, this small dedicated group of trackers continues to hold a tracking seminar and two AKC tracking tests each year hoping
+At the present time, this small dedicated group of trackers continues to hold two AKC tracking tests each year hoping

 to encourage the training of dogs in the sport of tracking.